CHAPTERS 27-29

 An icon materialized on the screen, but as Richard moved the cursor, it opened on its own.
 A colorful vortex of code shifted and swirled in countless layers across the folder window, as if it were a portal to a much vaster dimension.

 “What is this?”
-Richard muttered.
+Richard said.
 He guessed he shouldn’t have been surprised to find something so disorganized.
 This was an electrical manifestation of a living being’s consciousness, after all.
 Still, how was he supposed to navigate this?

 Unassumingly, the bar at the top of the file domain switched to a single word: